UoB-COMSM0110/2024-group-15/README.md

 We have two game ideas at the beginning proposed by two of our team members, which are the two-player bowman game with camera movement and gravity physical engine, and a RPG-like two-player game with storyline, interactions with the environment and boss fights.

-We used paper prototype to mock the outline of these two game's workflow in class to grasp concepts of each.
+Our team used paper prototype to mock the outline of these two game's workflow in class to grasp concepts of each.
 Soon after the mock and discussions, we collectively decided to pursue the *Bowman* game due to its more specified enhancement and requirements, and its solid gameplay foundation.

 [![](./assets/thumbnails/Game2_pic.png)](https://drive.google.com/file/d/1X9CZkVwlnULj-P8qy6iIerfCmLlt9J-E/view?usp=sharing )